windley/CS462-Event-Edition/design_exercises/APIsAndErrors.md

 Consider the following scenarios:

-1. A ```POST``` is made to add a class for which the student doesn't have the proper prerequisites.
-In this case, the add cannot happen.
+1. A ```POST``` is made to add a class for which

+	1. the student doesn't have the proper prerequisites.
+    2. the class is full and the student needs an add code

+	In these cases, the add cannot happen.

 2. A ```DEL``` is made to drop a class that is a prerequisite for a course that the student has already registered for the next semester.
 In this case, the drop can happen only after the postrequisite course is dropped.